 Antibody Structure & Biosimilars Comparability Analysis Services

-SARomics Biostructures’ team possesses extensive expertise in X-ray and NMR analysis of monoclonal antibody and antibody-antigen complex structures.
-This includes rigorous structural characterization and comparability studies of biosimilars’ higher-order structure (HOS) using 2D-NMR spectroscopy.y.
+SARomics Biostructures’ team possesses extensive expertise in monoclonal antibody structure and comparability analysis of biosimilars, including X-ray structure characterization of antibody-antigen complexes and comparability studies of biosimilars’ higher-order structure (HOS) using 2D-NMR spectroscopy.

 Antibody structure determination by X-ray crystallography